sitoolkit/sit-bt/README.md

 The following software is required to run the Batch Translator :

 - Java 11+
-- Maven 3.6 + (for use as a Maven Plugin)
+- Maven 3.6 + for use as Maven Plugin

 #### Usage

-Run the Batch Translator as a Java command or Maven Plugin.
+Run the Batch Translator as a Java command or as a Maven Plugin.

-1. Create API Key (#Create API Key)
+1. Create API Key (Create #API Key)
-1. Execute as Java Command or Maven Plugin
+1. Run as a Java Command or as a Maven Plugin

 #### Creating an API Key

-Batch Translator uses Minna no Hon' yaku @ TexTra ® as its translation engine.
-To use the translation feature, create an account at the following site :
+The Batch Translator uses "Minna no Hon' yaku @ TexTra ®" as its translation engine.
+To use the translation function, create an account at the following site.

 https://mt-auto-minhon-mlt.ucri.jgn-x.jp/

-Once the account is created, save the user ID, API KEY, and API SECRET in https://mt-auto-minhon-mlt.ucri.jgn-x.jp/content/setting/user/edit/) to the sit-at. properties file.
+After you create the account, click the Settings Page (in https://mt-auto-minhon-mlt.ucri.jgn-x.jp/content/setting/user/edit/), save the user ID, API KEY, and API SECRET in the sit-at. properties file.

-Create and store the sit-at. properties file in a directory named. sitoolkit under the user home directory.
+Create a directory named. sitoolkit under the user home directory and save the sit-at. properties file there.

 - Windows